asweigart/pyautogui/docs/install.rst

 Installation
 ============

+To install PyAutoGUI, install the `pyautogui` package from PyPI.

+On Windows, this is:

+    pip install pyautogui

+On OS X and Linux, this is:

-TODO - eventually set this up so that pip install pyautogui works.
+    sudo pip install pyautogui